talha131/onCrashReboot/content/ict/Lifelong Learning/Importance of Lifelong learning in education.md

 ---
-title:Importance of Lifelong learning in education
+title: Importance of Lifelong learning in education
 ---

 Lifelong learning is essential in education for adapting to change, enhancing employability, and fostering personal growth.
 The integration of ICT supports and sustains a lifelong learning culture by providing flexible, accessible, and engaging learning opportunities.
 It prepares individuals to thrive in a continuously evolving world.